nathanwangly/nathanwangly.github.io/_posts/2020-12-19-superannuation_comparison_tool.md

 **Sidenote**

-It is worth noting that there are two scenarios that I have not designed the tool to be able to handle, again for simplicity.
+It is worth noting that there are three scenarios that I have not designed the tool to be able to handle, again for simplicity.

+1. *Changing contribution amounts*:
 1. *Insurance costs:* These could be factored into the tool manually by adding it to the fees section (e.g., additional weekly fee of $10).
 However, insurance costs will increase over your lifetime - and the rate of increase will depend largely on your personal circumstances - which makes it difficult to include in a calculator.
 2. *Stepped fee structures:* Some super funds charge different fees based on your balance.
 To avoid overcomplicating things, I have not incorporated this into the calculator.

-## Example
+## Example Use Case

-Suppose now that you
+To conclude this post, I've included an example use case for where this tool could be helpful.
+Suppose that you are a fresh graduate who is earning an initial salary $60,000